Denmark in the Junior Eurovision Song Contest 2003

-Denmark were the hosts of the Junior Eurovision Song Contest 2003, the first Junior Eurovision Song Contest held.
-Denmark was represented by Anne Gadegaard with "Arabiens drøm".
+Denmark was represented at the Junior Eurovision Song Contest 2003 with the song "Arabiens drøm", written and performed by Anne Gadegaard.
+The Danish participating broadcaster, Danmarks Radio (DR), organised MGP 2003 to select its entry for the contest.
+This was the first-ever entry from Denmark in the Junior Eurovision Song Contest.
+In addition, DR was also the host broadcaster and staged the event at the Forum Copenhagen in Copenhagen.

 Before Junior Eurovision

-In April 2000, Danmarks Radio launched a song contest for children aged 8 to 15.
+In April 2000, Danmarks Radio (DR) launched a song contest for children aged 8 to 15.
 The idea drew the attention of Norway and Sweden in 2002, thus creating a pre-Scandinavian song contest entitled MGP Nordic.
 The European Broadcasting Union picked up on the format and launched a pan-European version in 2003, known as the Junior Eurovision Song Contest, with Denmark, Norway, and Sweden being three of the 16 participating countries.

 MGP 2003

-Danmarks Radio (DR) held a national final to select the Danish national final for the first Junior Eurovision Song Contest, to be held in Denmark's capital Copenhagen.
+DR held a national final to select the Danish national final for the first Junior Eurovision Song Contest, to be held in Denmark's capital Copenhagen.
 10 songs competed in MGP 2003, held on 3 May and hosted by Camilla Ottesen and Gordon Kennedy.

 The winner was chosen by 4 televoting regions and SMS voting in two rounds of voting - the first to select the top 5 and the second to select the winner.
 In the second round of voting, each televoting region awarded 4, 6, 8, 10 and 12 points to the remaining 5 songs, with the song receiving the most votes being the winner.